codefellows/seattle-201n5/class-02-intro_js_html_css--arrays/README.md

 - Initializing a GitHub repo and working with Git commands
 - Separation of concerns
 - Introduction to CSS
-- JavasScript - Data Types, Arrays, Operators
+- JavaScript - Data Types, Arrays, Operators

 [-top-](#top)